cryptobi/avax-python/README.md

 Note that changing the grammar will require changes to `spec2py.py`.
 The generator uses hard coded offsets which will break if the grammar is modified.

+## List AVAX Network Nodes

+To list AVAX network peers received via P2P communications, run:

+    python3 bin/list_peers.py

+What this script does is install a custom network handler which prints out the content of PeerList messages.

+## Experimental AVAX Network Node

+To run an experimental, passive non-validating node that listens to events on the AVAX network, run :

+    python3 bin/node.py

+This is a work in progress.

 ## Notes